Aldrin1807/eMovie/README.md

 The website caters to two types of users: simple users and admins.
 Simple users can browse and search for movies, view movie details, order tickets, and add items to their cart.
 The movies are associated with a producer, cinema, and a list of actors.
 For payment simulation, PayPal Sandbox integration is utilized.

-Admin users have additional privileges and can perform CRUD (Create, Read, Update, Delete) operations on all entities.
+Admin users have additional privileges and can perform CRUD (Create, Read, Update, Delete) operations on all entities, and also has a section to see the orders that are made and a table of registered users.

 To access the admin functionality, use the following credentials:

 - Email: aldrin@gmail.com
 - Password: Aldrin_123